Music of Malawi: Malawian jazz

 Malawian jazz bands also became popular.
 In spite of the name, Malawian jazz has little in common with its American namesake.
 Rural musicians played acoustic instruments, often in very traditional ways.
 These performers include Jazz Giants, Linengwe River Band, Mulanje Mountain Band and Chimvu Jazz.
 By the beginning of the 1970s, electric guitars had become common and American rock and roll, soul and funk influences the music scene, resulting in a fusion called afroma.
 New Scene, led by Morson Phuka, was the most well-known exponent of afroma.

-Contemporary Malawian jazz artists include Wambali Mkandawire, South-Africa-based Ray Phiri and US-based Masauko Chipembere Jr.
+Contemporary Malawian jazz artists include Wambali Mkandawire, South Africa based Ray Phiri and US-based Masauko Chipembere Jr.

 Jazz concerts can be seen throughout Malawi.
-Many Malawian Jazz band perform regularly at local hotels and clubs.
+Many Malawian Jazz bands perform regularly at local hotels and clubs.
 Sunday Jazz is a popular event in many lodges and hotels in Malawi, where it is a social event for people in the suburban areas to meet and listen to Jazz music on Sundays.